IDS6145-18Spring/assignment-1-practice-designing-models-MarkusLoennig/README.md

 The lighting will measure the speed of the cars to "inform" the next lights to engage in due time (warning function) and give longer/wider field of illumination when faster.

-(remove: You should start by specifying a set of requirements.
-I specified a topic Smart Cities but what exactly does that mean-  you should practice formulating your own set of requirements and an experiment.
-Define a hypothesis of a problem cities face and how a smart city would possibly help alleviate this issue.
-This helps you think about your problem communication and system objectives inputs, functions, and outputs - they should be clearly specified.)

 ## MASTER City Lighting Model

 The models underlying the MASTER City Lighting will be under the given Links.